GEORGIA UTILITY CONTRACTOR’S ASSOCIATION, INC.

 Section 612.
 Directors Conduct Business

-The Board of Directors shall establish all rules and regulations necessary to the conduct of its business and may change, alter, and amend the same from time to time.
+The Board of Directors shall establish all rules and regulations necessary to the conduct business of the Association and may change, alter, and amend the same from time to time in accordance with these Bylaws.

 Section 613.
 Board Quorum